mikeyGlitz/dev-to-blog/posts/developing-an-api.md

 With a basic data layer established, it's time to explore the next step: making the data searchable.
 In this regard, we will leverage OpenSearch to index our data.
 OpenSearch, a fork of Elasticsearch created by Amazon Web Services, provides a powerful search engine that enhances data retrieval capabilities.
 While OpenSearch inherits many features from Elasticsearch, it stands out as a fully open-source solution that offers more features for free.

 To kickstart our OpenSearch implementation, we first need to model the OpenSearch connection.
-Our goal is to implement four primary operations in OpenSearch: inserting a new record, updating an existing record, deleting a record, and retrieving search results.
+Our goal is to implement three primary operations in OpenSearch: inserting a new record, updating an existing record, deleting a record, and retrieving search results.

 ```go
 package index